mehulagg/gitlab/doc/administration/nfs.md

 Pages](https://gitlab.com/gitlab-org/gitlab-pages/-/issues/196).

-For data objects such as LFS, Uploads, Artifacts, etc., an [Object Storage service](object_storage.md) is recommended over NFS where possible, due to better performance.
+For data objects such as LFS, Uploads, Artifacts, etc., an [Object Storage service](object_storage.md) is recommended instead of NFS where possible, due to better performance.

 CAUTION: **Caution:**
 From GitLab 13.0, using NFS for Git repositories is deprecated.
 In GitLab 14.0,